saxenam06/Image_retrieval_from_UserText_BLIP/README.md

      - Top 3 images matching the example user Text "a car driving on an intersection" are given in the notebook and are shown below.
         ![image](https://github.com/saxenam06/Image_search_UserText/assets/83720464/a2749738-bf75-4bdc-8896-ce1907884849)

-3. Pyspark is used to read the large Image dataset in a Spark Dataframe and then perform Distributed Inferece (Calculation of Embeddings and Image-Text Matching using the Pretrained model).
+3. Pyspark is used to read the large Image dataset in a Spark Dataframe and then perform Distributed Inferece (Calculation of Embeddings and Image-Text Matching Scores using the Pretrained model).

 ### Citation
 <pre>